hud987/DistributedRouters/README.md

 * __Add Link:__ Creates a new link with a delay of 10 between the next two selected nodes.
 Clicking outside of nodes will cancel the process.
 Creating a link between two already-linked nodes will cause no link to be created.
 The two newly connected nodes will add their new neighbor to their routing tables.

 * __Remove Link:__ Removes the next selected link, highlighting links on hover when active.
-When deleted, the two newley separated nodes will remove eachother from their routing tables.
-Links may be covered by their delay, so move over the link until it highlightes.
+When deleted, the two newly separated nodes will remove each other from their routing tables.
+Links may be covered by their delay, so move over the link until it highlights.

 * __Kill Node:__ Kills the next selected node, causing it to stop sending messages and loose its routing table.
 Killed nodes take on a faded color.
 When a node is killed, all connecting links are killed as well.

 * __Revive Node:__ Revives the next selected node if it is dead.
 This button is only available if any nodes are dead.
-Reviving a node revives all neighboring links and intializes the routing table with neighbors.
+Reviving a node revives all neighboring links and initializes the routing table with neighbors.

 * __Kill Link:__ Kills the next selected link, preventing messages from traveling.
 Killed links take on a faded color. the delays of dead links can still be edited.